IBM/heart-library/docs/source/explanations/index.md

 Explanations
 ============

-Explanation materials will provide clarity and context for key concepts included in the HEART-library package.
+Explanation materials will provide clarity and context for key concepts that will help users understand in the HEART-library package.

 ```{toctree}